jessepav/lacygoill-wiki-backup/tmux/tmux.md

 # ?

-I don't  know where it's properly  documented but tmux  can assign a value  to a variable, then evaluate it at runtime as a shell expression:
+I don't  know where it's properly  documented but tmux  can assign a value  to a variable,  then evaluate  it  at runtime  as a  shell  expression (cf.  `is_vim` variable):

 <https://github.com/christoomey/vim-tmux-navigator/commit/bb99607c9e2ecff7542ad371b38ceede0cc2e4cd>
 <https://github.com/christoomey/vim-tmux-navigator/issues/44>